GoogleChrome/developer.chrome.com/site/en/docs/devtools/recorder/reference/index.md

 ### Selector priority {: #selector-priority }

-The **Recorder** looks for selectors in the following order:
+The **Recorder** looks for selectors in the following order depending on if you specified a custom CSS selector attribute:

+- If specified:
+  1. CSS selector with your custom CSS attribute.
+  1. XPath selector.
   1. ARIA selector if found.
+  1. A selector with the shortest unique text if found.
+- If not specified:
+  1. ARIA selector if found.
-1. CSS selectors in the following order:
+  1. One of CSS selectors with the following priority:
-   1. Your custom selector attribute if you specified it at the start of the recording.
      1. The most common attributes used for testing: {: #selectors }
          - `data-testid`
          - `data-test`
          - `data-qa`
          - `data-cy`
          - `data-test-id`
          - `data-qa-id`
          - `data-testing`
      1. ID attributes, for example, `<div id="some_ID">`.
      1. Regular CSS selectors.
   1. XPath selector.
   1. A selector with the shortest unique text if found.